 Data aggregation and modeling

-As mentioned above, this paper quantifies the spatial and temporal variability of the costs associated with collecting and transporting the forest residues left following stemwood harvest.
+This paper quantifies the spatial and temporal variability of the costs associated with collecting and transporting the forest residues left following stemwood harvest.
 The variability of costs is largely related to changes in the transport distance from the residue collection areas to the bioenergy plant.

 Most of the effort expended on this study was spent in creating township-level summaries of data for use by the model.
 Much of this data processing was the manipulation of spatial data, which was done using the QGIS geographic information system (GIS) software [28] and add-ons.
-The GIS analysis for this paper was done using QGIS [28].
 Data summaries and statistical analysis were done using R [41] with RStudio [42], and tidyverse [43].

-We develop a model based on the assumption that forest residue collectors follow a greedy optimization – ie., they have no input in where forest harvesting takes place, so they take the cheapest (closest) residue first, and stop when they have enough to satisfy the annual biomass requirements for the three scales of bioenergy plants: 200 Gg/a, 400 Gg/a, and 800 Gg/a.
+We develop a model based on the assumption that forest residue collectors follow a greedy optimization: they take the cheapest (closest) residue first, and stop when they have enough to satisfy the annual biomass requirements for the three scales of bioenergy plants: 200 Gg/a, 400 Gg/a, and 800 Gg/a.

 For each combination of potential bioenergy plant location and year, all the townships in Alberta were sorted by ascending cycle time, which equates to a marginally increasing transport cost.
 The model works through this list, accumulating harvest residue recovered from the harvest area associated for the township and year, and provided a file showing cycle time, total cost, and cumulative residue recovered.
 Once this file was created, the GIS was used to generate the results.

-Our model is specified as follows:

-Cxit = harvested area * residue density * (cycle time * transportation cost) + collection cost (blah blah blah… this is really rough… there’s lots going on below, and I think it might be useful to structure the rest of the methods based on the variables in this equation, where everything below feeds into this main equation (as per Shooshtarian 2018 B&B paper) or as we discussed in the meeting it might be best to use a flow chart (as per Yemshanov 2014 B&B), or as Marty suggested, it might be best to include both

-Where:

-Cxit is the cost of collecting and delivering residue from township x to location I during year t;
+[put data aggregation summary here]

-As mentioned above, our model assumes that residue collection is opportunistic.
-In other words, forest managers decide when and where to harvest, and residue collection occurs sometime afterwards, but within that same year of harvest.
+Our model assumes that residue collection is opportunistic.
+In other words, forest managers decide when and where to harvest, and residue collection occurs afterwards, but within that same year of harvest.
 The forest manager’s decision to harvest stemwood is made independently of the biomass value of the forest residue, and no price is paid to the forest manager for the residue.
-This assumption is appropriate, given that biomass collectors actually provide a service to the forest managers, who would have to incur the costs of piling and burning the resides if it was not collected.
+This assumption is appropriate, given that biomass collectors provide a service to the forest managers, who would have to incur the costs of piling and burning the residue if it was not collected.